bebedi15/bebeditool/README.md

 ### 💡 Username Generator

-The username generator feature creates random usernames based on user-defined parameters, such as length, number of words, and inclusion of specific characters.
+The username generator feature creates random usernames that are avaible to use.

 ## Requirements